-- 17. A proposed change to a module which carries implications for another module or for one or more programmes must be notified by the relevant module leader, programme leader or Head of Programmes to those responsible for relevant modules or programmes affected.
-When assessing the effects of a proposed change to a module, care must be taken of the effects on other modules in the same programme, particularly where the module proposed for change is a pre-or co-requisite.
-The module leader should map the proposed changes to modules against the aims, learning outcomes and assessment strategies of each programme of which the module is a part. - 18.
+- c) addition or removal of pre-requisites / co-requisites / post-requisite modules. - 18.
+A proposed change to a module which carries implications for another module or for one or more programmes must be notified by the relevant module leader, programme leader or Head of Programmes to those responsible for relevant modules or programmes affected.
+When assessing the effects of a proposed change to a module, care must be taken of the effects on other modules in the same programme, particularly where the module proposed for change is a preor co-requisite.
+The module leader should map the proposed changes to modules against the aims, learning outcomes and assessment strategies of each programme of which the module is a part. - 19.
 The relevant programme leader or Head of Programmes must investigate and evaluate the effect of a proposed change to one programme on other programmes.
-Where a proposed change carries implications for other programmes, those responsible for the programmes affected must be notified about, and consulted on, the changes proposed.

-- 19. A proposed change with effects for other modules or programmes requires appropriate agreement between the relevant parties.
+Where a proposed change carries implications for other programmes, those responsible for the programmes affected must be notified about, and consulted on, the changes proposed. - 20.
+A proposed change with effects for other modules or programmes requires appropriate agreement between the relevant parties.
 The module or programme leader or Head of Programmes, as appropriate, in giving notice of a proposed change must set the change in the context of any previous ones so that the cumulative effect of changes is made apparent.
-Such changes may include modifying module and programme specifications, or other parts of the definitive programme document, provided they do not constitute major changes as described below, and provided also that any adjustment of programme assessment, or change to module assessment, is reviewed against the impact on registered students and approved by the relevant board, or boards, of examiners. - 20.
-The module or programme leader or Head of Programmes, as appropriate, must formally report to the Dean of Academic Quality, or nominee, any change to a module or programme specification, and state how the change was agreed and approved. - 21.
-The Dean of Academic Quality must review all reports and, after consulting the relevant dean of school, may determine that a change notified requires further evaluation and approval under the procedure for changes with major effects.
-Where the Dean of Academic Quality and the dean of the school differ in their evaluation of the significance of notified changes and of the appropriate procedures to be followed in approving them, the Education and Training Committee is responsible for reaching a determination.
+Such changes may include modifying module and programme specifications, or other parts of the definitive programme document, provided they do not constitute major changes as described below, and provided also that any adjustment of programme assessment, or change to module assessment, is reviewed against the impact on registered students and approved by the relevant board, or boards, of examiners. - 21.
+The Dean of Academic Quality must review all minor modifications and, after consulting the relevant dean of school, may determine that a change notified requires further evaluation and approval under the procedure for changes with major effects.
+Where the Dean of Academic Quality determines a major modification, this will be reported to the Education and Standards Committee.